r-spatialecology/shar/paper.md

 # Acknowledgements

 Supported was provided by the German Research Association (DFG) Research Training Group 1644 "Scaling Problems in Statistics", grant number 152112243.
-M.H.K.H. is thankful to Sebastian Hanss und Marco Sciaini for their help during the development of the `shar` package and Katrina Munsterman and Samantha Iliff for comments on earlier drafts of this manuscript.
+M.H.K.H. is thankful to Sebastian Hanss und Marco Sciaini for their help during the development of the `shar` package and Katrina Munsterman and Samantha Iliff for comments on earlier drafts of the manuscript.

 # References